okd-project/okd/README.md

 Getting Started
 ---------------

-IMPORTANT: OKD4 is in preview - a subset of platforms and functionality will be available until we reach beta.
-For now, the AWS cloud provider is the best choice.
-To see the backlog of beta items, visit https://github.com/orgs/openshift/projects/1.

 In order to obtain the openshift installer and client, visit [https://origin-release.svc.ci.openshift.org/](https://origin-release.svc.ci.openshift.org/).
 Use `oc` to download and extract the tools from the image: